openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

   repository because the full notebooks folder will be copied to the image.
 - [`CodeQL`](https://codeql.github.com/)

-  - In the rest of this guide, the automated tests in Github Actions will be referred to as CI (for Continuous Integration).
+  - In the rest of this guide, the automated tests in GitHub Actions will be referred to as CI (for Continuous Integration).

 If your notebook takes longer than a few minutes to execute, it may be possible to patch it in the CI, to make